AMTM-OSR/YazDHCP/README.md

 ![WebUI Export to CSV](./Images/YazDHCP_WebUI_ExportToCSV.jpg)

 Then manually add your IP address reservations to the CSV file.
 After you have finished making all the changes and additions, you can then import the modified file back into YazDHCP using the WebUI page.
-Once you're satisfied with all your changes, make sure to click on the "Apply" button to make them persistent.
+Once you're satisfied with all your changes, make sure to click on the "**Apply**" button to make them persistent.

-Also, it's very important to make sure you *remove* all IP address reservations from your custom files that have been transferred to YazDHCP to prevent dnsmasq from getting duplicate entries/directives, which is bound to cause some issues when restarting the dnsmasq process.
+Also, it's very important to make sure you ***remove*** all IP address reservations from your custom files that have been transferred to YazDHCP to prevent dnsmasq from getting duplicate entries/directives, which is bound to cause some issues when restarting the dnsmasq process.

 ## "DHCP Lease" time values